 We follow the Fife coastal route through initially industrial towns which were historically mining, brewing and distilling and still carry a rich heritage of their industrial pasts.
 As we pass Lundin Links, we start exploring the picturesque East Neuk of fife.
 This sleepy agricultural peninsula offers stunning views from the coastal road as we pass through the fishing villages of Pittenweem, Anstruther and Crail.
 These towns are full of character, with old fishing boats, cobbled winding streets and small cottages lining the harbour.

-St Andrews Castle offers a fascinating history and is worth a visit during our time in the town.
-Situated on the Dating back to the 13th century, the castle was ruined a number of times in the Scottish Wars of Independence, was a prison and was held under siege in 1546 as part of the Scottish Reformation.
+This important 13th century medieval castle offers a fascinating history and is worth a visit during our time in the town.
+Situated on The Scores, the Castle was ruined a number of times in the Scottish Wars of Independence, was a prison and was held under siege in 1546 as part of the Scottish Reformation.
 Despite additional fortification being added to the castle a fleet of French ships ended the siege with heavy artillery bombardment in 1574.
 There are many interesting parts of the castle to explore including secret tunnels (only rediscovered in the 19th century) and a Bottle Dungeon, so called after its narrow neck and large inescapable body.

 Having completed our trip to St Andrews we venture west and if we have time we will stop at Falkland Palace, a 13th century hunting lodge which was the resting site of King James V, father of Mary, Queen of Scots who passed away when Mary was only 6 days old.
 His body lay in the chapel at Falkland Palace for almost a month before being carried to Holyrood in Edinburgh.